BLavery/STM32F030F4P6-Arduino/README.md

 ## Libraries Included Here:

 <img align="right" src="P1070122.JPG">The F030F4 has only 16K of flash.
 Compiling the arduino IDE with an empty sketch will use about 9 or 10K.
-However, #including any of Serial, Wire, SPI, also adds many K each to the build size, breaking the 16K limit.
+However, #including any of arduino's regular Serial, Wire, SPI, will also add many K each to the build size, breaking the 16K limit.
 The most obvious implication is that we now have no way to "view" any output, even any debug information, beyond toggling a LED!
 No serial terminal.
 Not connected at USB connector.
 Driver software too big to use TX/RX and USB Serial adapter.